skypjack/entt/docs/md/entity.md

 There are many useful but less known functionalities that aren't described here, such as the connection objects or the possibility to attach listeners with a list of parameters that is shorter than that of the signal itself.

+### Listeners disconnection

+The destruction order of the storage classes and therefore the disconnection of the listeners is completely random.<br/>
+There are no guarantees today and while a logic is easily discerned, it's not guaranteed that it will remain so in the future.

+For example, a listener getting disconnected after a component is discarded as a result of pool destruction is most likely a recipe for problems.<br/>
+Rather, it's advisable to invoke the `clear` function of the registry before destroying it.
+This forces the deletion of all components and entities without ever discarding the pools.<br/>
+As a result, a listener that wants to access components, entities, or pools can safely do so against a still valid registry, while checking for the existence of the various elements as appropriate.

 ### They call me Reactive System